kimrodriguezFINTECH/CHALLENGE_7/README.md

   * Next, to better compare their patterns, create a single line plot that contains both card holders' trend data.

   * What difference do you observe between the consumption patterns?
 Does the difference suggest a fraudulent transaction?
-Explain your rationale.
+   1. As mentioned before Cardholder ID 2 transactions are never greater than $20.
+On the other hand, cardholder ID 18 regularly makes very small purchases and then there are significant spikes with high cost purchases almost as high as $2000.
+Since there are irregular spikes with cardholder ID 18 transactions, this might suggest there might be some fraudulent activity occurring with this account and is worth validating with the cardholder.
+Small transactions can be a fraudsters way to check whether the card is active and if the card has funds before making larger fraudulent purchases.
+Now, with Cardholder ID 2 there aren't irregular spikes so we don't need to worry to much about this account.

 * The CEO of the biggest customer of the firm suspects that someone has used her corporate credit card without authorization in the first quarter of 2018 to pay quite expensive restaurant bills.
 Again, for privacy reasons, you know only that the cardholder ID in question is 25.

   * Using Plotly Express, create a box plot, representing the expenditure data from January 2018 to June 2018 for cardholder ID 25.

   * Are there any outliers for cardholder ID 25?
 How many outliers are there per month?
+    2. Every month except for February contains outliers.
+January, March and May all have a single outlier, while April and June each have 3 outliers.
   * Do you notice any anomalies?
 Describe your observations and conclusions.
+    3. There are a total of 9 outlier transactions from January-June 2018 and thus each of these outliers are worth validating with the cardholder.
+It may be that there is fraudulent activity in both the 1st and 2nd quarters of 2018.